Ready to launch your career? Here's what to expect from your first job out of college.

 If you want to get bigger, more exciting tasks to handle at your new job, you need to knock those trivial ones out of the park.
 Don't just shuffle through them.
 Take care of your assignments and maybe even see if there is a better way to do them.
 When you show that you can handle these little jobs, and handle them well, you'll earn the opportunity to get cooler assignments.

-Not only will you be doing things that may seem trivial to you, they may not be relevant to your field of study at all.
-This can be challenging, but at this stage of your career, you can do yourself a big favor by embracing these diverse tasks.
+Not only will you be doing things that may seem trivial to you, but they may not be relevant to your field of study at all.
+This can be challenging or even frustrating, but at this stage of your career, you can do yourself a big favor by embracing these diverse tasks.
 Why?
 By engaging yourself fully in a variety of jobs, you will give yourself a chance to discover what you really like to do.
 Maybe what you thought you'd like isn't what you do best.

-In any case, you'll want to do the first jobs out of college to you to the best of your ability.
+In any case, you'll want to work to the best of your ability at this first job.
 Even if you find out what you don't like doing, that can help you guide your career.

 In college, you just needed to get your work done and done well.
-Once you enter the workforce in your first job out of college, there's a lot more to it.
-It's not just what you do and how well it's done, it's how you do it.
+Once you enter the workforce, there's a lot more to it.
+It's not just what you do and how well it's done — it's how you do it.
 Do you roll your eyes when given an undesirable task?
-Do you pay attention in meetings or are you zoned out or playing with your phone?
+Do you pay attention in meetings, or are you zoned out or playing with your phone?
 Once you have a foothold on your career path, it's not just about getting the work done, it's about finding better ways to do it.
 Always be engaged and enthusiastic.

 Does this mean you can't challenge your boss on certain things?
 Absolutely not.
 If you believe you're being treated unfairly or need a change of scenery, you need to speak up for yourself.
 Get your thoughts together and have a detailed argument for your points.
 A good boss respects an employee who is willing to speak up when they have a legitimate complaint.

-Accept the challenge.
+Still, accept the challenge.
 Think of it as a one-year boot camp to gain entry into the career of your dreams.
-Don't just do the job, excel at it every day.
+Don't just do the job — excel at it every day.
 The fastest way out of the entry-level category is to do exceptional work.
 In no time, you'll feel like you did as a senior in college.
 You'll be comfortable, happy, and in charge of your own destiny again.